Minot State Beavers men's ice hockey

-The Minot State Beavers men's ice hockey is a college ice hockey program that represents Minot State University.
-The team competes in the ACHA Division I level as an independent team.
+The Minot State Beavers men's ice hockey is the college ice hockey program that represents Minot State University.
+The team competes in the ACHA Division I level as part of Midwest College Hockey.
 The team hosted the ACHA national tournament at All Seasons Arena in 2000.
 Prior to 1984, the team was part of the NAIA, before the NAIA dropped ice hockey as part of their program.
 The team's head coach is Wyatt Waselenchuk.